masa-finance/tee-worker/README.md

 ## Credentials & Environment Variables

 The tee-worker requires various environment variables for operation.
 These should be set in `.masa/.env` (for Docker) or exported in your shell (for local runs).
+You can use `.env.example` as a reference.

 - `API_KEY`: (Optional) API key required for authenticating all HTTP requests to the tee-worker API.
 If set, all requests must include this key in the `Authorization: Bearer <API_KEY>` or `X-API-Key` header.
 - `WEBSCRAPER_BLACKLIST`: Comma-separated list of domains to block for web scraping.